 YMCA Camp Keanae

-One of the most diverse camping spots, and with plenty of perks, is the YMCA Camp Keanae.
-The camp is found along the Hana Highway.
+One of the most diverse camping spots, YMCA Camp Keanae, is located along the Hana Highway and offers plenty of perks.

 Some of the activities found nearby include natural swimming ponds, wading and swimming at Black Sand Beach,